dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

 Users with :ref:`limited solver access <admin_def_solver_access_limit>` can submit problems to the solvers in a project while their remaining solver-access time\ [#]_ for that project is sufficient.

-Up to 1000 of a user's newest problem submissions are stored and accessible in the Leap service for up to 365 days; if the number of problem submissions exceeds 1000 for a user, the Leap service begins to delete the oldest ones.

 .. [#] For information about customer plans, see the
     `Leap Customer Plans <https://cloud.dwavesys.com/leap/plans>`_ page.